pakeke-constructor/PushOps/txt_files/components.md

     max_hp = 100,
     regen = 0, -- default=0
-    draw_hp = true -- Draws an HP bar if true  (NOT CURRENTLY IMPLIMENTED.)
+    draw_hp = true -- Draws an HP bar if true  (NOT CURRENTLY IMPLIMENTED.) iframes = 0.5 -- How long the entity is invincible for after getting damaged -- (default 0)
 }